 Who shouldn’t raft on the Aare?

-- The Eichholz river pool is on the left side of the river after a big bend to the left.
-You’ll recognize it by the long pebble beach.
+- The Eichholz riverside pool is on the left after a large left-hand bend and can be recognised by its long pebble beach.

 - Split up your group – half of them should stay in the raft while the other half hop into the water about three metres from the shore and swim in (they will soon be able to stand in the water).